yordanosd/rainbows/README.md

 Ok, so now let's start meshing together arrays and hashes and see what happens.

 **TODO #1**
-Let's create a rainbow of colors as an array of hashes, where each hash contains the name of the color (key) and labeled RGB values (value).
+Let's create a rainbow of colors as an array of hashes, where each hash contains the name of the color (key) and the RGB values (value).

 For example `rainbow[0]` would be a hash and have a key of